darozak/Advolition/README.md

     - Killing NPRs.
     - Returning quickly.
 - Starting the game
-    - Allow players to load and run a JS file from their own computer.
+    - [Done] Allow players to load and run a JS file from their own computer.
     - Allow players to select a playthrough rate
     - Have a lighning mode in which robots are rapidly run through a dungeon multiple times to generate an average score.
     - Include start and stop screens.